On this page

 Currently we do not see any systematic support in the area of development of innovation and competencies connected to it on the national level, the only exception being the methodological materials aimed at teachers of lower secondary education and upper secondary general education, which help teachers tackle the concept of individual key competencies within teaching and competencies for innovation are part of those 'key competencies'.

 One general support tool for teachers is the methodological web-portal for teachers RVP.cz, where actual information from educators are provided, shared and discussed among teachers, model lessons are provided, reports from conferences are shared, education initiatives or systemic projects developed and outcomes or progress communicated.
 Individuals can thus find much inspiration.
-However, there is no special section and thus a lot of information can be hard to absorb and implement.
-The portal is operated by the National Institute for Education.
+The National Pedagogy Institute of the Czech Republic will also prepare and provide wider support during and after the process of the Educational Curricula Reform.

 Based on the legislation in education, teachers have the right to 12 days a year as a time for self-study within the DVPP.
 They are entitled to the compensation of lost salary which they would have gained during those 12 days if they would stay had been at work.